ab2tech/msp430/src/EXAMPLES.md

 MSP430 Project Examples
 =======================

-Sorry, there are currently no project examples.
-We will be posting examples very soon that will demonstrate the functionality of our libraries and how to implement them.
+Example projects that demonstrate our libraries can be found here.
+For the most part, they won't be all that useful other than to show off some cool stuff to do with our libraries.

-Have a great day!
+Have a great day and enjoy!